knative/docs/docs/serving/encryption/configure-certmanager-integration.md

 # Configuring Knative cert-manager integration

-Knative Serving relies on a bridging-component to use cert-manager for automated certificate provisioning.
+Knative Serving relies on a bridging component to use cert-manager for automated certificate provisioning.
 If you intend to use that feature, you need to enable the Knative cert-manager integration.

 ## Prerequisites